watson-developer-cloud/assistant-web-chat-service-desk-starter/README.md

 # Web chat service desk extension starter

-This repo provides a set of example and starter kit service desk integrations for use with Watson Assistant web chat – to allow end-users on web chat to escalate to a human agent.
+This repo provides a set of example and starter kit service desk integrations for use with watsonx Assistant web chat – to allow end-users on web chat to escalate to a human agent.
 We provide starter kits to common live agent platforms, like Genesys Cloud, and also show you how to build custom integrations to other platforms.

 ## Overview

-This repo provides an example development and production build environment as well as code examples for adding your own client-side service desk integration with web chat for Watson Assistant.
+This repo provides an example development and production build environment as well as code examples for adding your own client-side service desk integration with web chat for watsonx Assistant.
 You can use the tools in this repo to build an independently deployable JavaScript bundle of your integration, or you can copy the example code into your own application for build and deployment.
 These integrations can be shared between teams and also can be submitted as potential contributions to the main web chat project.
-If you're interested in contributing to this project or proposing that your integration be offered in Watson Assistant, see [CONTRIBUTING.md](./CONTRIBUTING.md).
+If you're interested in contributing to this project or proposing that your integration be offered in watsonx Assistant, see [CONTRIBUTING.md](./CONTRIBUTING.md).

 **Important:** This is an open source project of example implementations to help people get started on their own custom code.
-Any custom code used with Watson Assistant is the responsibility of the developer and is not covered by IBM support.
+Any custom code used with watsonx Assistant is the responsibility of the developer and is not covered by IBM support.
 If you find a bug in these examples, please submit a pull request with a fix.
 See [CONTRIBUTING.md](./CONTRIBUTING.md).

 To find out if your company's tool is feasible for this approach, check out our Adoption Guide [here](./docs/ADOPTION_GUIDE.md).
 If you'd like some help to build an integration, [you can contact us](https://www.ibm.com/watson/assistant-integrations/?utm_medium=webchatbyosd).